cpti372/cpti372.github.io/_posts/2017-10-15-markdown-cheatsheet.md

 <h1 style="text-align:center;">Five things that can make you better off using internet</h1>
 <hr style="border: solid 5px black;">
->>> Coline usually wakes up at 7:30 a.m. and checks her WeChat message.
-Then, after she delivers her breakfast through the delivery application, she watches her favorite YouTube channels.
-It's her daily morning routine.

->>> When she goes to school, she usually uses a bike-sharing application.
-Because of COVID-19, she must scan the QR code using a cellular phone whenever entering the school.
-In this semester, she took 15 credits, but some courses shifted to online.
+>>> On a normal day, Coline wakes up at around 7:30am and begins her day by checking messages through WeChat.
+Shortly after, she will browse through her delivery application and order breakfast for herself.
+Whilst eating breakfast, Coline watches Youtube videos to keep herself entertained.
+To commute to school, Coline usually uses a bike and she does this through a bike sharing application, also on her mobile phone.
+Due to the unfortunate situation of the COVID-19, she must scan a QR code on her phone before entering school to keep everyone safe.
+Again, because of the pandemic, many of Coline’s classes have been changed to online and so she has to access Zoom in order to take these classes.
+Her lessons are usually at 8pm in the evening where she takes the classes on her laptop.
+After these lessons end, her schedule also comes to a close and she gets ready for bed.
+Before this, Coline first posts some pictures to SNS and chats with her friends.
+At about 11pm she listens to a podcast before going to sleep.

 >>> She accesses the zoom application via her laptop.
 8:00 p.m., all her schedule ends!
 She posts some photos on her SNS and chats with her friends.
 11:00 p.m., listening to podcast, she goes to bed.